Department of Astronomy

 krs9tb [at] virginia [dot] edu

-Specializing in star formation and Wolf-Rayet stars with
+I specialized in star formation and Wolf-Rayet stars and worked with

 Dr. Stephen Skinner at CASA (Center for Astrophysics and

 Space Astronomy).
 Here is a quick list of some of the things we did:

 - X-ray survey of single WR stars, including a Chandra ACIS observation

 of the rare oxygen type Wolf-Rayet star WR 142.

 - X-ray and infrared studies of the cluster NGC 2071 using an Chandra